MajidMehrnia/Electromechanical-Systems-Engineering/README.md

 <img width="813" height="1029" alt="image" src="https://github.com/user-attachments/assets/0c8a0152-dcca-4e3a-b0a0-5a12a7340e6b" />
 <br><br>
 ## 03. Pumps

+In this system architecture, there are two pumps (P1 and P2) operating in separate coolant circuits.
+P1 provides thermal conditioning for the battery pack, DCDC converter, and onboard charger, whereas P2 regulates the temperature of the electric motor and interfaces directly with the chiller loop.

 <img width="589" height="216" alt="image" src="https://github.com/user-attachments/assets/fb3b6662-22fe-4b3e-a7fa-6afa6d319eac" />

-In this system architecture, **P1** and **P2** serve as coolant pumps for two distinct thermal loops:

-* **P1 (Battery & Power Electronics Pump):** Circulates coolant through high-voltage components, including the DCDC converter, onboard Charger, and Battery pack to maintain optimal operational temperatures.
-* **P2 (Drivetrain & Chiller Pump):** Manages thermal conditioning for the Electric Motor and interacts directly with the Chiller loop to handle high heat loads during driving.
-* **Active Routing:** Both pumps interface with multi-way valves (3-way/4-way) to direct coolant flow between the main Radiator, Chiller, and Heater based on system demands.

 | Pump | Primary Thermal Loop | Main Function |
 | :--- | :--- | :--- |